LukeShortCloud/rootpages/markdown/linux.md

 # Linux

 Linux is a kernel designed to be similar to the original Unix kernel, but modern, free and open source.
-It is built to work on many mondern proccessor aritecthures including the 32-bit and 64-bit versions of i386.
+It is built to work on many modern processor architectures including the 32-bit and 64-bit versions of i386.
 This is also used to generally describe the many operating systems that use the Linux kernel.
 [1]

 Source: